How to write and record a user need for GOV.UK.

 Why would a user need to ‘understand’ something?
-If they don’t need it to take action, it’s not a valid user need.
+If they do not need it to take action, it’s not a valid user need.
 Complying with the law is still an action because it’s something users need to do to achieve something, like remain in business or avoid penalties.

 As a teacher

 I want to understand Amazing Policy affecting my students